MA Electronic Communication & Publishing, University College London

-As Archives and Collections Assistant until September 2019, Jennifer will be based in the reading room hosting visitors and groups with Cat, but will also be focussing on processing image requests and promoting the collections via social media (Instagram, Twitter and Facebook).
-In addition, she will be involved in the textile digitisation project, working with student volunteers who are rolling the textiles after photography.
+As Archives and Collections Assistant until September 2019, Jennifer is based in the reading room hosting visitors and groups with Cat, but also focusses on processing image requests and promoting the collections via social media (Instagram, Twitter and Facebook).
+In addition, she has been involved in the textile digitisation project, working with student volunteers rolling the textiles after photography.
 You can keep up to date with what Jennifer is working on via our blog.

 MSc Information Management & Preservation, University of Glasgow; PGDip Museum and Gallery Studies, University of St Andrews; BA (Hons) Fine Art, University of Wales, Aberystwyth